we have been featured here

 Smoke Point

 Every oil has a smoking point.
 Once a specific temperature is attained, the oil begins smoking and burning.
-The result is burnt oil that stinks.
+The result is burnt oil that does not have a pleasant odor.

-If you prefer your chicken cooked not to be smoky, select an oil with an extremely high smoke point.
+If you do not want smoky fried chicken, select an oil with an extremely high smoke point.

 Flavor

-Some, however, don’t like the flavor of the chicken.
-A slightly nutty taste to this chicken’s meat is what many enjoy.
+Some, however, prefer a slightly nutty taste to this chicken’s meat.

 FAQs